manoharkaranth/AI_Questions_and_Answers/README.md

 # AI_Questions_and_Answers
-This repository is for content writing on unusual Questions and Answers related to Artificial Intelligence.<br/>
+This repository is for content writing on basic and unusual Q&As related to Artificial Intelligence.<br/>
 ## Editor: Manohar Karanth

 #### Q1: What is the idea behind connections in Neural Networks?
 <code> Frank Rosenblatt (American Psychologist known for Rosenblatt Perceptron) had met a biologist who used to feed a dog and run a bell simultaneously.
 After some days when he had run the bell without feeding the dog, saliva came out from dog’s mouth.
 They found out that Neurons that fire when eating food and neurons that fire while hearing bell were connected when fired multiple times together.
 This ‘Neurons which fire together wire together’ concept is the idea behind connections and weights in a neural network.</code>
 #### Q2: Differentiate between a 3D vector and 3D tensor in TensorFlow.
 <code> Difference is quite ambiguous.
 Both ‘number of entries along the axis’ and ‘number of axis in a tensor’ are the ‘dimensions’ of a tensor in TensorFlow.
-However, former is the associated with vector (nD-Vector) and later is with tensor (nD-Tensor) </code>
+However, former is the associated with vector (nD-Vector) and latter is with tensor (nD-Tensor) </code>
 </br><code>Ex:  import numpy as np </code>
 <code>     x= np.array([7,1,5])
            Here, x is a 3D-vector and 1D-tensor. </code>